gustavoatar/less_tests/README.md

-# LESS Import Architectures Proof of Concept
+# Skinned Applications Using Bootstrap and LESS Import Architectures: Proof of Concept

 ## Background